-Braden Linick’s adventure begins in America, continues in Europe, goes all the way through Asia, and for now stops where he started, in his homeland US.
+Braden Linick’s adventure began in America, continued in Europe, went all the way through Asia, and for now stops where it started, in his homeland US.

 After graduating from Northern Michigan University as a journalist, his native language brought him to teaching English worldwide.
 He started in Thailand and after two years, moved to Vietnam.
 His next job experience took place in Saudi Arabia where he started to explore options for flexible and remote work.

-How did he end up in programming?
-Well, the main reason was his technical mindset, as he says.
+How did he decide to learn programming?
+Well, the main reason was his technical mindset, he says.
 Braden graduated from the Autumn batch 2018 and we have caught up with his web development career path after a couple of years of working.
-Read more about his CBP experience and his main tips for juniors.
+Read more about his Coding Bootcamp Praha experience and his main tips for juniors.

 Braden, your life story is really interesting.
 You lived in different countries and worked in various positions.
 How did you decide that it's the right choice each time?